 Ten survivalists from various backgrounds have put themselves forward for this ultimate survivor challenge.
 Already, we have seen tremendous displays of their skills from shelter building to fishing (no bow hunting here).

 However, not everyone has what it takes to stay alone.
-Read on to find out who has tapped out thus far this season.
+Read on to find out who has tapped out thus far this season in 2025.

 Alone Australia airs on SBS on Wednesdays from 7.30pm and is available to stream on SBS on Demand.